BarryZ001/MapSage_V5/kaggle_notebook_unified.md

 import torch
 import torch.nn as nn

-# Prevent mmengine from auto-registering transformers optimizers by monkey patching
+# Prevent mmengine from auto-registering ANY optimizers by monkey patching
 # This must be done BEFORE any mmengine imports
 import sys
+import torch

 # Mock transformers to prevent Adafactor registration
 class MockTransformers: